Loyalty Program Emails for Ecommerce: What to Send and When

 When someone joins your loyalty program, send an immediate welcome email that explains:

-- How the program works (keep it simple, bullet points)
+- How the program works (keep it simple, bullet points, not paragraphs)

 - Their first milestone or reward target